 A Runas_Spec determines the user and/or the group that a command may be run as.
 A fully-specified Runas_Spec consists of two Runas_Lists (as defined above) separated by a colon (':') and enclosed in a set of parentheses.
 The first Runas_List indicates which users the command may be run as via sudo's -u option.
 The second defines a list of groups that can be specified via sudo's -g option.
 If both Runas_Lists are specified, the command may be run with any combination of users and groups listed in their respective Runas_Lists.
 If only the first is specified, the command may be run as any user in the list but no -g option may be specified.
-If the first Runas_List is empty but the second is specified, the command may only be run as the invoking user.
+If the first Runas_List is empty but the second is specified, the command may be run as the invoking user with the group set to any listed in the Runas_List.
+If both Runas_Lists are empty, the command may only be run as the invoking user.
 If no Runas_Spec is specified the command may be run as root and no group may be specified.